SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture8_B+Tree_indexes.md

          > If the parent node exceeds it capacity after the insertion of that
          > entry, do the same thing with the parent node.

-    > B+TREE grows by spliting the leaf nodes and inserting nodes to the parent
+    > B+TREE grows by splitting the leaf nodes and inserting nodes to the parent
     > node.
 In other words, this tree grows from bottom up.
 (The depth of a B+TREE
     > gets increased when the root node is split)